FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

 ### proto_radius_dynamic_client()

-Add methods:
+Has methods:

 * `new client` - 'recv' section
 * `add client`  - 'send' section
 * `deny client` - 'send reject' section

-It will also look at attributes necessary to define a client.
-If they are missing or incomplete, it complains, and runs the 'deny client' section.
+*It will also look at attributes necessary to define a client.
+If they are missing or incomplete, it complains, and runs the 'deny client' section.*